Yes, you can be part of the lower class without being aware of it!

 High debt-to-income ratio

 According to financial experts, a DTI ratio exceeding 40% of your gross monthly income might indicate that you are part of the lower class.
-Yes, it is thought to hear this, but such a high DTI ratio is a clear sign of financial instability.
+Yes, it is tough to hear this, but such a high DTI ratio is a clear sign of financial instability.
+This means that before taxes are even taken out, nearly half of your earnings are already spoken for by lenders.
+This leaves very little room for essentials like food, utilities, and transportation, let alone any kind of savings or discretionary spending.
+It’s a mathematical formula for living on the edge.

 You are not able to save money